webplatform/docs/community/berlin_feb_2013/index.md

-=Plan for Berlin doc sprint, February 2013=
+=Plan for Berlin Doc Sprint, February 8-9, 2013=

+''Note: This plan has been used at the Berlin Doc Sprint.
+You can also access [http://de.slideshare.net/klick_ass/webplatformorg-doc-sprint-berlin-feb-89-2013 the full slidedeck we've used here]''

 ==Intro Talk, general==